 But the cosy restaurant was too small to bring both George and I – and as usual George is easier to leave with another lucky neighbour who asked to have George.
 Phew!
 I would have been upset if she wanted me instead.I happily sat on Mummy’s bench seat and waited till the end when she gave me her bacon bits that she didn’t want any more.

 May’s comment: Not too many dog friendly restaurants (not pubs) in Soho.
+Don’t get us wrong, there are plenty of great restaurants in this area of NYC, but finding dog-friendly ones isn’t always easy.
 So this lovely little restaurant in an 18thc. town house, Andrew Edmunds, considered one of the last bastions of ‘old Soho’ was rather convenient as Eric was staying just around the corner.
 A relaxed atmosphere – good for meeting up with old friends for a quiet catch-up … but apparently also very good for date-nights. 😉

 Eric’s a friend and ex-colleague from NYC – one of those people who always has a smile and a positive attitude towards life.
 Being with him always reminds me that life is good.
 We had so much to talk about – catching up since a year ago when he came to visit.
 Much had happened and sometimes it felt like nothing had happened.
 When we are impatient and wish for things to happen, Eric said a quote that had helped him along many of those moments is a line from a Garth Brooks song – “Sometimes God’s greatest gifts are unanswered prayers” – and as another lovely friend, Meg always reminds me – “God’s train is always on time.”